If you are reading this article, chances are you are in need of having a dental crown placement procedure performed by your dentist.

 These fractures tend to cause severe pain when biting down while chewing your food.
 The chewing process creates pressure on the fracture, causing pain and feeling like your tooth is splitting apart.

 A crown placed over the fractured tooth redistributes the pressure applied when you bite down, spreading it evenly over the tooth’s surface.

 This usually results in eliminating the pain caused by the fracture.

 Additionally, placement of a crown serves to hold the fractured tooth together.
-If this is the reason for your crown, your dentist will likely leave a temporary crown in place to see if the pain subsides.
-In the event a fractured tooth continues to cause pain, a root canal is necessary.
+If this is the reason for your crown, your dentist will likely leave a temporary crown in place to see if the pain subsides first.